Open VPN Edgerouter complete guide to setting up an OpenVPN server on EdgeRouter and advanced client configurations

 How do I push DNS settings to VPN clients?

 Configure the DNS server values in your OpenVPN server configuration and push them to clients so that DNS queries go through the VPN.
 You can choose internal DNS or reliable external resolvers.
-Does touch vpn work for privacy, streaming, geo-restriction bypass, and secure public Wi-Fi in 2025
+Is windscribe a vpn for privacy, streaming, and security: a comprehensive guide, setup, pricing, and tips 2026

 How can I ensure VPN traffic reaches internal resources?